usama-8738/Al-Rizq/README.md

 # Al-Rizq
-Comprehensive Food Donation app made in Android Studio and Java as base language
+Comprehensive Food Donation app made in Android Studio and Java as base language.
+Firebase used as database.